-- Be a U.S. Citizen, permanent resident or eligible non-citizen - Have a valid Social Security number (SSN), except for students from the Freely Associated States (e.g., Marshall Islands, Federated States of Micronesia and the Republic of Palau). - Have a high school diploma or the recognized equivalent of a high school diploma (including a General Educational Development (GED) certificate). - Be enrolled, or accepted for enrollment, as a regular student in an eligible degree or certificate program at a college or university that is eligible for Title IV federal student aid. - Be registered with Selective Service, if required - Not be in default on a Title IV loan or, if in default, have made satisfactory repayment arrangements - Have not obtained loan amounts that exceed annual or aggregate loan limits made under any Title IV loan program - Not be liable for an overpayment of a Title IV grant or Federal Perkins Loan or, if liable, have made satisfactory repayment arrangements
+- Be a U.S. Citizen, permanent resident or eligible non-citizen - Have a valid Social Security number (SSN), except for students from the Freely Associated States (e.g., Marshall Islands, Federated States of Micronesia and the Republic of Palau). - Have a high school diploma or the recognized equivalent of a high school diploma (including a General Educational Development (GED) certificate). - Be enrolled, or accepted for enrollment, as a regular student in an eligible degree or certificate program at a college or university that is eligible for Title IV federal student aid. - Be registered with Selective Service, if required - Not be in default on a Title IV loan or, if in default, have made satisfactory repayment arrangements.
+Students will be cleared from default with no payment pending (after the 9th payment) prior to being accepted or returning to Fremont College. - Have not obtained loan amounts that exceed annual or aggregate loan limits made under any Title IV loan program - Not be liable for an overpayment of a Title IV grant or Federal Perkins Loan or, if liable, have made satisfactory repayment arrangements